 This article explains the requirements necessary for qualifying for Medicaid and offers some basic Medicaid planning options.
-Subsequent articles will deal with Medicaid planning options in more detail.
-If you are on Medicaid, or thinking of applying for Medicaid, read our Medicaid asset protection article to learn how to protect your home and assets from liens and estate recovery from New York Medicaid.
-Be sure to read our Medicaid special needs trust article to learn how to protect your income while receiving Medicaid.
+Other articles on our website deal with Medicaid planning options in more detail.
+If you are on Medicaid or thinking of applying for Medicaid, read our Medicaid asset protection article to learn how to protect your home and assets from liens and estate recovery from New York Medicaid.
+Be sure to read our Medicaid pooled income trust article to learn how to protect your income while receiving Medicaid.

 Medicaid is a joint program with New York State and the federal government for New Yorkers who can not afford to pay for medical care, home care, or nursing home care.
 There are two main types of Medicaid benefits, generally classified as Community Medicaid and Institutional Medicaid.
 Community Medicaid covers things such as doctors’ visits, medications, hospital inpatient and outpatient services, and care through home health agencies .
 Institutional Medicaid covers nursing home care.
 In order for a person to qualify for Medicaid, they have to be a resident of New York and meet certain financial guidelines.

 Medicaid has different financial requirements based on an individual’s living situation, familial status, and health.
 All Medicaid recipients have to meet a certain income requirement, described below.
 Additionally, disabled individuals and those over 65 have to meet a resource requirement (i.e. there is limit on the amount of assets they may own).

 Here is a sampling of the financial requirements:

-Resources include cash, savings, life insurance, stocks, bonds, IRAs, and other property, liquid and non-liquid.
+Resources include cash, savings, cash values of life insurance, stocks, bonds, and other property, liquid and non-liquid.
 IRAs, 401Ks, and other tax deferred investment accounts generally count as income, to the extent that the senior citizen is received the required minimum distribution (RMD).
 One car per household, regardless of value, will be excluded from the resource limit.
 A second car will be excluded from the resource limit if there is a medical need for it.
 In all scenarios, the more people in the household, the higher the income and resource levels will be.

 A client who falls into this classification, but who still has income over Medicaid’s allowance amount, is said to have “excess income.”
 If the client’s medical bills for that month exceed his “excess income”, Medicaid will pay their medical bills beyond the excess.

 Additionally, special needs and pooled income trusts can be utilized by disabled Medicaid recipients who would otherwise have to give their excess income to Medicaid.
-For example, if an individual receives Social Security, SSI, pension, or other income which exceeds $792 a month, he can place the excess income into a pooled income trust which would allow him to qualify for Medicaid while allowing the trust to use the remaining income to pay the individual’s bills such as rent.
-These options are discussed in further detail here.
+For example, if an individual receives Social Security, SSI, pension, or other income which exceeds $842 a month, he can place the excess income into a pooled income trust which would allow him to qualify for Medicaid while allowing the trust to use the remaining income to pay the individual’s bills such as rent.

 The homestead is only exempt if the owner or their spouse reside in the home, intends to return and no spouse, child under 21, or a child who is certified blind or certified disabled, or a dependent relative is living in the home.
 If the Medicaid beneficiary resides in a nursing home, the house is exempt as long as he has a subjective intent to return to the home.

 If there are additional assets, aside from the home, there are certain strategies Medicaid attorneys use to qualify a client for Medicaid.
 For example, to qualify for community Medicaid, one can give away his “excess” assets in one month and qualify for Medicaid the next month.
 Depending on his situation, one can give away his assets to his loved ones, including adult children, or place them into an irrevocable income only Medicaid trust, which is discussed here.
 Qualifying for institutional Medicaid is not as simple because Medicaid applies a 5 year look-back to all transfers made for less than their full value.
-This means that if you gift away your assets, even by using the annual $13,000 gift tax exclusion, Medicaid will count them as part of your resources for five years.
+This means that if you gift away your assets, even by using the annual $15,000 gift tax exclusion, Medicaid will count them as part of your resources for five years.

-Certain exceptions to this five year look-back apply, including transfers of the homestead to a:
+Certain exceptions to the nursing home Medicaid five year look-back apply, including transfers of the homestead to a:

 The best advice an attorney can give a client who is interested in qualifying for institutional Medicaid is to plan at least 5 years in advance of needing it and to contact an experienced Medicaid attorney in order to do so.

-Feel free to contact the Queens Medicaid and elder law Law Offices of Roman Aminov to discuss any questions you may have on qualifying for Medicaid while preserving your assets by calling (347) 766-2685.
+Feel free to contact Roman Aminov, a Queens Medicaid lawyer, to discuss any questions you may have on qualifying for Medicaid while preserving your assets by calling (347) 766-2685.